kalrnlo/luauberries/docs/random.md

 # Random

-A implementation of robloxs random class in pure luau
+Pure luau version of robloxs [random](https://create.roblox.com/docs/reference/engine/datatypes/Random) class

 > [!NOTE]
 > The docs for this library are incomplete